Digital-Grinnell/dlad-blog/content/posts/144-A-Pagefind-Problem/index.md

   subdir:
 ---

-# Not Just a Hugo Issue
+# Not Just a Pagefind Issue

 Take note of the question mark at the end of the title, otherwise it could be somewhat misleading.
-This is not really a problem with Hugo, but one with cloud deployment of Hugo static apps, particularly as an Azure Static Web App.
+This is not really a problem with Pagefind or Hugo, but one with cloud deployment of static apps, particularly as an Azure Static Web App or DigitalOcean static site.

 # The Nutshell